spring 2023

 • General knowledge about landscapes in the Arctic/subarctic and landscapes ongoing transformation which follows from shifting practices.

-• Knowledge of natural recovery and ecological restoration.
+• Knowledge of nature restoration and ecological restoration.

-• Understanding of landscape architectures role in relation to landscape practices and the ambition of a sustainable societal development.
+• Understanding of landscape architecture’s role in relation to landscape practices and the ambition of sustainable societal development.

 Skills:

-• To be able to analyze landscape with the view to identify how they are impacted and formed through different landscape practices.
+• The ability to analyze landscape with the view to identify how they are impacted and formed through different landscape practices.

-• To be able to develop landscape architectural solutions to issues connected to landscape practices through design research.
+• The ability to develop landscape architectural responses to issues connected to landscape practices, at an advanced level, through design research.

-• To be able to incorporate and apply your own observations and experiences to qualify landscape architectural project proposals.
+• The ability to incorporate and apply one’s own observations and experiences to qualify landscape architectural project proposals.

-• To be able to incorporate and apply basic knowledge about biodiversity and ecosystems to qualify landscape architectural project proposals.
+• The ability to incorporate and apply basic knowledge about biodiversity and ecosystems to qualify landscape architectural project proposals.

-• To be able to convey landscape architectural intentions in a manner which expresses empathy and understanding for the relevant landscape.
+• The ability to convey landscape architectural intentions in a manner that expresses empathy and understanding for the relevant landscape.

 General Competence:

-• The ability to independently apply knowledge and skills and to a significant degree facilitate your own work process.
+• The ability to independently apply knowledge and skills, and to a significant degree, facilitate one’s own work process.

 • The ability to describe the issues with a significant degree of complexity.

-• Ability to collaborate with others in the field and, to a significant degree, take responsibility for your own and others learning.
+• The ability to collaborate with others in the field and, to a significant degree, take responsibility for one’s own and others’ learning.

-• Ability to reflect critically to a significant degree upon landscape architecture’s societal relevance and the landscape architect’s potential role.
+• The ability, to a significant degree, to reflect critically upon landscape architecture’s societal relevance and the potential role of the landscape architect.

 Language of instruction and examination